 - the consolidated and company-only statement of financial position as at 31 December 2018; - the following statements for 2018: the consolidated and company-only income statement, the consolidated and company-only statement of other comprehensive income, the consolidated and company-only statements of changes in equity and the consolidated and company-only cash flow statements; and; - the notes, comprising significant accounting policies and other explanatory information.

-The financial reporting framework applied in the preparation of the statutory financial statements is EU-IFRS and the relevant provisions of Part 9 of Book 2 of the Dutch Civil Code.
+The financial reporting framework applied in the preparation of the non-statutory financial statements is EU-IFRS.

 Material uncertainty related to going concern